Mad (magazine): In other media

-Recordings

-Mad has sponsored or inspired a number of recordings.
+RecordingsMad has sponsored or inspired a number of recordings.

 1950s

-In 1959, Bernie Green "with the Stereo Mad-Men" recorded the album Musically Mad for RCA Victor, featuring humorous music, mostly instrumental, with an image of Alfred E. Neuman on the cover; it has been reissued on CD.
+In 1959, Bernie Green "with the Stereo Mad-Men" recorded the album Musically Mad for RCA Victor, featuring humorous music, mostly instrumental, with an image of Alfred E. Neuman on the cover; it was nominated for the Grammy for Best Comedy Recording - Musical and has been reissued on CD.
 That same year, The Worst from Mad No. 2 included an original recording, "Meet the staff of Mad", on a cardboard 33 rpm record, while a single credited to Alfred E. Neuman & The Furshlugginger Five: "What – Me Worry?" (b/w "Potrzebie"), was issued in late 1959 on the ABC Paramount label.

 1960s

 Two full vinyl LP records were released under the aegis of Mad in the early 1960s: Mad "Twists" Rock 'N' Roll (1962) and Fink Along With Mad (1963; the title being a takeoff on the then-popular TV show Sing Along With Mitch, with "fink" being a general insult then current in American slang).